Updated June 12, 2023

 Conditional Formatting for Dates in Excel (Table of Contents)

 Conditional Formatting for Dates in Excel

-Conditional formatting for dates in excel means it formats the particular data as per criteria set by you.
-Here we will talk about formatting dates to highlight / format the dates we want in a given particular format.
-The selected dates, i.e., the dates before today, dates of the Sunday, weekends, and many more.
+Conditional formatting for dates in Excel means it formats the particular data per your criteria.
+Here we will discuss formatting dates to highlight/format the dates we want in a particular format.
+The selected dates, i.e., the dates before today, dates of Sundays, weekends, and many more.

-Here in excel, we can select the rules which are already there, or we can make our own rule and make our desired condition to find / format the desired data.
+Here in Excel, we can select the rules already there or make our own rule and make our desired condition to find/format the desired data.
 First, let’s see the path to get into conditional formatting.